Uber wants to resume self-driving car tests on public roads

 The report comes after the ride-hailing company shut down autonomous vehicle testing to do an internal review of its safety procedures, as well as an outside review by risk management firm LeClairRyan.

 Uber said that new autonomous vehicle guidelines from Pennsylvania prohibit testing of autonomous vehicles without human backups.
+Google’s Waymo already is carrying passengers in the Phoenix area without human drivers, and General Motors’ Cruise Automation expects to do that next year.

 Messages were left Friday seeking comment from Pennsylvania and from Pittsburgh Mayor William Peduto.

 The company said it is focused on restarting tests in Pittsburgh, where it has an autonomous vehicle development center.
 Later it will discuss resumption in Arizona, California and Toronto, Ontario, its other test sites.
 Arizona suspended the company’s permission to test after the crash.